-- 2.2.1 Use of diverse routing or dynamic re-routing on failure.
-The fixed FBPs should ensure, as far as practically possible, that there are no common ducts or switches, and that ideally, except for a very few points (usually close to termination), the routes are several kilometers apart (to ensure that they are not simultaneously taken out by a disaster) Where this is not possible, the FBPs should implement dynamic re-routing to allow affected traffic to be carried over another route. - 2.2.2 Use of network physical layer technologies based on Self Healing Rings like SDH (Synchronous Digital Hierarchy) - 2.2.3 Use of high availability equipment.
-All switches and key exchange equipment should be high availability with automated failover/fallback2. - 2.2.4 Where there is not a diversely routed backup submarine cable (for example, the Sudan-Saudi cable), the FBP should arrange for backup land routes to redirect traffic if the submarine cable is cut.
+- 2.2.1 Use of diverse routing and dynamic re-routing on failure.
+The fixed line FBPs should ensure that there are no common ducts, or switches and that ideally, except for very few points (usually close to termination), the routes are several kilometres apart (to ensure that they are not simultaneously taken out by a disaster) - 2.2.2 Use of network physical layer technologies based on Self Healing Rings like SDH (Synchronous Digital Hierarchy)

+- 2.2.3 Use of high availability equipment.
+All switches and key exchange equipment should be high availability with automated failover/fallback1. - 2.2.4 Where there is not a diversely routed backup submarine cable (for example, the Sudan-Saudi cable), the FBP should arrange for backup land routes to redirect traffic if the submarine cable is cut.